w3c/wai-website/pages/about/translating.md

 - send the code for review: directly by opening a pull request in GitHub, or by sending the file(s) back to WAI staff.

 To avoid overlapping work:
-* please do **not** translate files from the Web
+* please do **not** translate files from the Web.
 * follow the guidance to get the right file to translate and to ensure that the resource is ready for you to translate.

 ### 3. Review

 All translations are reviewed before they are published.
 - WAI resources translations are reviewed by other volunteers and WAI staff.
-Once reviewed, they are published on W3C WAI website.
+Once reviewed, they are published on the W3C WAI website.
 - WCAG Candidate Authorized Translations (CAT) follow a formal review process described in the [Policy for Authorized W3C Translations](https://www.w3.org/2005/02/TranslationPolicy.html).
-Once reviewed, they are published on W3C website.
+Once reviewed, they are published on the W3C website.
 - WCAG Unofficial translations follow a simpler review process.

 ## Additional information